Yoshi-Exeler/redux/README.md

 Authorization will be done by expanding a PBKDF-2 Hash of the password on the client side, which will then be combined with a salt that is unique for every user and hashed again using SHA512 on the server.
 This guarantees that the plaintext password is never transferred over the network and the authentication secret is not present in the database.
-Once the authentication has been successfully completed, a RSA4096 Signed Json Web Token (JWT) will be issued to the user that completed the authentication.
-The JWT may then be used in further requests to authorize with the server.

 #### 1.2.2 File Encryption